 One of the best gyms we’ve been to while traveling Asia, Hero Fitness Club was affordable and had awesome equipment.
 It’s located inside the New World Beijing Mall, Floor 5.

 There is no Google, Facebook, Instagram or Snapchat in China.
 Use Baidu instead of Google as your search engine while there.
 Download Maps.Me app prior to arrival.

 Download google translate prior to coming, it’ll help SO much!

-Hire a tour if you’re going to Beijing, it’ll make your life simple and easy.
+Hire a tour if you’re going coming here, it’ll make your life simple and easy.
 Roam China came highly recommended to us and we wished we would’ve used them.

 Spread The Travel Love ⤵